trumpton/gerbera/doc/scripting.rst

 Playlist Script
 ---------------

-The default playlist parsing script is called playlists.js, similar to the import script it works with a global object which is called 'playlist', the fields are similar to the 'orig' that is used in the import script with the exception of the playlistOrder field which is special to playlists.
+The default playlist parsing script is called playlists.js, and works in a similar way to the import.js script except that the playlist data is passed to the import_playlist_item() function in the playlists.js file.

 Another big difference between playlist and import scripts is, that playlist scripts can add new media to the database, while import scripts only process already existing objects (the ones found in PC Directory) and just add additional virtual items.